dwyl/process-handbook/holidays.md

 **dwylers on PAYE** have a set number of paid holiday days to take in a year, according to their contracts.

-**Freelance dwylers** can take as much unpaid holiday as they like, as long as the conditions below are followed.
+**Freelance dwylers** can take as many (unpaid) breaks from projects as they like, as long as the conditions below are followed.

 ### Conditions